-- 1. Complete either CDS 110 ab and CDS 104, or CDS 101 and CDS 140 ab. - Complete a three-term senior thesis approved by the CDS faculty.
+- 1. Complete CDS 110 a and CDS 140 a. - 2.
+Compete nine additional units in CDS courses, chosen from CDS 110 b, 140 b, 212, or 270. - 3.
+Complete a three-term senior thesis approved by the CDS faculty.

-All CDS courses to be applied to fulfill the CDS minor requirements must be taken for grades, and students must obtain a grade of B or higher.
-Students may substitute CDS 110 a for CDS 101 or CDS 140 a for CDS 104 in the above requirements.
-The senior thesis requirement may be satisfied either by completing a threeterm senior thesis in the student's major option but on CDS subject matter, with approval of the thesis topic by the CDS option representative, or by taking CDS 90 abc.
+All CDS courses to be applied to fulfill the CDS minor requirements must be taken for grades and students must obtain a grade of B or higher.
+The senior thesis requirement may be satisfied by completing a three-term senior thesis in the student's major option but on CDS subject matter, with the approval of the thesis topic by the CDS option representative, or by taking CDS 90 abc.

-Courses that are used to satisfy the CDS minor cannot be used to satisfy course requirements in the major options, with the exception that CDS 110 a may be used in EAS options where this course is part of their requirements (e.g., ChE, EE, ME) and the senior thesis requirement may be used to satisfy requirements for major options that require a senior thesis.
-Courses taken as part of the CDS minor are counted toward the total 486-unit Institute graduation requirements.
+Courses that are used to satisfy the CDS minor cannot be used to satisfy course requirements in the major options, with the exception that CDS 110 a may be used in EAS options where this is part of their requirements (e.g., ChE, EE, ME) and the senior thesis requirement may be used to satisfy requirements for major options that require a senior thesis.
+Courses taken as part of the CDS minor are counted toward the total 486 units Institute graduation requirements.

-A typical course sequence would be to take either CDS 110 ab or CDS 140 ab in the junior year, followed by the remaining course and the senior thesis in the senior year.
+A typical course sequence would be to take either CDS 110 a or CDS 140 a in the junior year, followed by the remaining courses and the senior thesis in the senior year.
 Alternatively, it is possible to take all requirements in the senior year.
 In addition to the requirements above, CS 1 and CS 2 are highly recommended.